Lynyanyu/AtomID-Net/README.md

 ```
 ./datasets/cif/
 ```
-Run
+Modify parameters `OUT_SHAPE` the heights and widths of output synthetic images and `NUM_PER_CIF` counts of images for each cif file in `./generator.py.
+Run it
 ```
 python generator.py
 ```
 to generate synthetic training images and coordiantes.
 Fill in the catalog file `./datasets/tem_unet_syn_train.csv` for training data.
 Run
 ```
 python train.py --is_syn 1